jonnonz1/nz-statute-book/acts/public/1972/equal-pay-act-1972.md

   (b) state that it is a pay equity claim made under this Act.

 ### 13H Requirements for claim raised by individual employee
-A pay equity claim raised by an individual employee must— (a) state—
+A pay equity claim raised by an individual employee— (a) must state—
-    (i) the employee’s name and address for service; and (ii) the date on which the claim is made; and (iii) the employee’s occupation, position, and a brief description of the work performed by the employee; and (iv) if the employee has authorised a representative to act on the employee’s behalf in respect of the claim, the name and address for service of that representative (see sections 18(3) and 236(3) of the Employment Relations Act 2000); and
+    (i) the employee’s name and address for service; and (ii) the date on which the claim is made; and (iii) the employee’s occupation and position; and (iv) if the employee has authorised a representative to act on the employee’s behalf in respect of the claim, the name and address for service of that representative (see sections 18(3) and 236(3) of the Employment Relations Act 2000); and
+  (aa) must contain a description of the work performed by the employee, which must include any information about the work prescribed by regulations; and
+  (b) must include—
-  (b) briefly set out the information that the employee relies on in support of the elements required for an arguable pay equity claim under section 13F.
+    (i) the elements required for a pay equity claim to have merit; and (ii) the evidence that the employee relies on in support of those elements.

 ### 13I Requirements for claim raised by union or unions
 (1) A pay equity claim raised by a union or unions— (a) must—
-    (i) state the name and address for service of the union, or for each of the unions if more than 1 are acting jointly; and (ii) state the date on which the claim is made; and (iii) include a brief description of the work performed by the employees to be covered by the union-raised claim; and (b) must briefly set out the information that the claimant relies on in support of the elements required for an arguable pay equity claim under section 13F; and
+    (i) state the name and address for service of the union, or for each of the unions if more than 1 are acting jointly; and (ii) state the date on which the claim is made; and (iii) contain a description of the work performed by the employees to be covered by the union-raised claim; and (b) must—
+    (i) explain how all of the employees to be covered by the claim perform work that is the same or substantially similar; and
+    (ii) include the evidence that the union or unions rely on in support of that explanation, including any evidence prescribed by regulations; and
+  (ba) must include—
-  (c) in the case of a claim raised with multiple employers, must include a notice to each of the employers of their obligations under section 13K to enter a multi-employer pay equity process agreement with the other employers with whom the claim is raised.
+    (i) the elements required for a pay equity claim to have merit; and (ii) the evidence that the union or unions rely on in support of those elements; and (c) in the case of a claim raised with multiple employers, must include a notice to each of the employers of their obligations under section 13K to enter a multi-employer pay equity process agreement with the other employers with whom the claim is raised.
 (2) A union that raises a pay equity claim with an employer is not required to name the employees who perform the work to which the claim relates.
 (3) A pay equity claim raised by 1 or more unions with multiple employers must also include—